-The motor is what drives everything on the treadmill, so obviously a more powerful motor means a higher top speed.
-Most of us aren’t professional athletes, so under most circumstances you’re not going to need a ridiculously powerful motor, but having the option to push it is always useful.
+The motor is what drives everything on the treadmill therefore a more powerful motor means a higher top speed.
+Most of us aren’t professional athletes, so under most circumstances, you’re not going to need a ridiculously powerful motor, but having the option to push it is always useful.
 Anything less than around 2hp is generally not good, with some quality treadmills tripling that.

 But there’s also another reason for a strong motor, which we discuss in our next point.

 If you’ve never run on a treadmill before, an incline is literally just the treadmill angling itself upwards, like you’re running uphill.

 It doesn’t sound like much, but even a relatively gentle 5% incline can quickly start your calves burning.
 More expensive models will push the incline up to 15-20%, perhaps higher.

 Inclines come in manual, meaning you have to set it by hand before jumping on the system, or automatic, where it’s all controlled and powered by the motor.
 If you want an automatic incline, you’ll need a stronger motor, as the incline puts additional strain on it.

 Lastly, we look at what you can actually do on your new purchase.